Sintrastes/hafly/README.md

  * [x] Higher-order functions
  * [x] Everything is an expression
  * [x] Recursion
- * [x] Syntax: What if Haskell... but with a bit of Kotlin/Rust thrown in for good measure?
+ * [x] What if Haskell... but with a Rust-like monadic syntax thrown in for good measure?
  * [x] Kotlin-esque string templating.
  * [ ] IORef-backed ML-like references (only in IO!)
  * [x] Sequential blocks that can be bound to any monad.